-Children and adult Sunday School classes are going on summer vacation in June and July and restart in August.
+Children and adult Sunday School classes are going on summer vacation until August.
 The nursery will be open during worship for children 6 years old and under.
 However, there will be no children's church during the service.

 Stay up to Date

 University UMC Young Adults are on Facebook!
 Join the group's page to see events and information.

 Friends, we need your help.
 Demand for food is up this summer, and donations to the Open Door Food Pantry are way down.

 We've had more visoitors than usual this month and need help restocking our shelves.

 Please donate cereal, paper towels, toilet paper, tuna, soup and other ready-to-go meals.
 You can also donate financially using the Open Door Food Pantry envelopes in the pews or by indicating "Open Door" on the memo line of your check.
 All donations are used to buy food and bus passes.
 Thank you for your help.